jperon/lyluatex/lyluatex.md

 option.
 Its value is a relative path starting from the *current working directory*, i.e. the directory from which \LuaLaTeX\ has been started, not necessarily that of the `.tex` document.
-Note that for several reasons it is strongly suggested to always compile documents from the current directory.
+Note that for several reasons it is strongly suggested to always compile documents from their own directory.

 \lyOption{cleantmp}{false}
 While the caching mechanism is great for avoiding redundant LilyPond